THE BIG BAG THEORY

 etc etc: Of the 19 dead keys in Colemak[eD], 14 or so hold different accent mappings for Ii

 .
 With symbols it's the same pickle as there are many types of symbols and no easy way to map all of them to a layer intuitively.
 Furthermore, different users don't need the same accents/symbols.
-So I unhumbly state that one-size-fits-most is a bad concept here.
+So I unhumbly state that one-size-fits-most is a bad concept for symbol layers.

 Combining an AltGr layer with 19 different dead keys has nevertheless enabled me to provide a huge selection of glyphs at your fingertips, fairly intuitively.
 It means a few more key presses for the less common accents/symbols, but allows far more intuitive mappings.
 Once you know where the circumflex dead key is, you'll know where to find Ââ Êê Îî Ôô Ûû Ŷŷ, Ĉĉ Ĥĥ Ĵĵ